 A human services degree can prepare students for a wide array of rewarding and meaningful jobs.
 But in some cases, some may need to go a little further to land the career they want.
 While one may pursue certification as a generic human services practitioner (HS-BCP), more specialized vocations can have more skilled and strict credentialing and educational requirements.

-Read on to get a look into ten careers you can pursue with a human services degree, and what the path to each looks like.
+Read on to get a look into twelve careers you can pursue with a human services degree and what the path to each looks like.

 Become a Case Manager

 Case managers work with a team to coordinate services for those in need.
 While case managers often focus on a particular service area (e.g., mental health, substance abuse, rehabilitation) or demographic (e.g., children, adults, seniors), they all focus on connecting clients to a broader sphere of services, including employment, social work, and counseling.
 In their day-to-day work, case managers perform intake interviews, make home visits, and empower their clients to utilize all the resources at their disposal.

 Unlike social workers, however, case managers don’t usually provide therapy to their clients—and, as such, they generally don’t need a master’s degree to get started.
 Licensing requirements vary depending on which specialization a case manager works in, but all case management workers can apply for cross-disciplinary Certified Case Manager (CCM) certification through the Commission for Case Manager Certification (CCMC).

 To earn a CCM certification candidates must first meet eligibility requirements which include education and work experience.
 For the education requirement, candidates must hold a license such as a registered nurse or licensed clinical social worker, or a bachelor’s or master’s degree in human services from an accredited institution, or a certification in health or human services discipline.

 Work experience requirements include either 12 months of case management experience supervised by a CCM, or 24 months of case management experience, or 12 months of experience as a supervisor of individuals who provide case management.